-I also like to add homemade pita chips to salads, as a crunchy alternative to vegan croutons.
+I also like to add homemade chips to salads, as a crunchy alternative to vegan croutons.
 They go especially well in a Fattoush-style salad.

 Homemade pita chips